Published November 2, 2025 | Last updated April 14, 2026 – Streamlined introduction and FAQ for easier reading.

-If you write blogs, newsletters, or marketing content, you need a quick way to check a claim before you publish.
-Ground News can help you compare coverage, spot what’s missing, and keep your credibility intact, without turning your research into a two-hour detour.
+If you create blogs, newsletters, or marketing content, you need a fast way to check claims before publishing.
+Ground News helps you compare coverage across outlets, spot what’s missing, and protect your credibility without wasting hours on research.

 Table of Contents